VauntDev/docs/docs/api/general_concepts.md

 When making API requests, we support forward/backward operations.

+API endpoint requests yield a `next_cursor` denoting the last retrieved object and a `previous_cursor` denoting the first object.

-The query parameter `after` returns data older than the supplied cursor, while the query parameter `before` returns data newer than the supplied cursor.
+The query parameter `after` returns data after than the supplied cursor, while the query parameter `before` returns data before than the supplied cursor.

 # Limits